Piyushmittal2192/Machine-Learning-in-Practice/README.md

     - Replace with mean : If outliers are not present
     - Replace with median : If outliers are present then mean values is affected and shifted towards the outliers.
 Thus is is better to median.
     - Forecast the missing values using other columns : Use regression models to predict the missing values.
-2. <b>Categorical Imputation</b> <br>
-When a categorical attribute has missing values, we impute them with maximum occuring element.
-But if the values are uniformly distributed i.e. no dominant category, then we can subtitute with <b>"Others"</b>

 ```markdown
 #Filling all missing values with 0